SilasNiewierra/portfolio/projects.md

   block: feature-1
   media_alignment: Right
   headline: "<strong>TapThat<br></strong>train your brain  "
-  content: By following a game principle old as time, this application not only traines
+  content: By following a game principle old as time, this application not only trains
     your memorization abilities but also is a perfect companion to pass the time.<br><br><a href="/tapthat" title="TapThat">Learn more</a>
   media: